ac-springboard/unit-11-exercise-and-alternative/README.md

 ![Connect Four](/screenshots/connect-four.png)

-### ConnecThem! ###
+### ConnecThem!(ALPHA version) ###

 * This project is an attempt to create a Connect4 game from scratch, from its rules.
+* The main difference between this project and the origintal Connect Four **only in terms of rules** is that the four main input data for the game here (number of players, number of rows, number of cols, and length of the winner segment) are configurable by the user.
 * There are two main objectives to be achieved during its development:
-  1. Practice and identify how an actual game development would be developed in the real-world;\
+  1. Practice and identify how an actual game development would be developed in the real-world;
-  2. Use this development as a laboratory to learn and test program techniques, advanced features (eg, Classes, Closures, Animations), etc.
+  2. Use this development as a laboratory to learn and test programming techniques, advanced features (eg, Classes, Closures, Animations), etc.
 * As consequences of the above, some parts of the code can be inconsistent others, some optimizations should be done, and so on.
 * For example, the current project's **TODO List** includes:
 ```